tagspaces/tagspaces/README.md

-This is a readme file
+TagSpaces is a firefox extension, which allows you to browse your local file system and add tags to your files.